 long letter, as Leibniz had on the same date sent a shorter letter on other topics] substantially recapitulates what is in the unsent

 Remarks just discussed.
 There are a couple of statements there worthy of remark.

 Leibniz clarifies and expands his claim that ultimately the thesis under dispute is based on considerations of logic.

-Here the famous "concession" is made.
-I "confess to you in good faith that I am satisfied by the way you explain what had at first shocked me regarding the concept of the individual nature."
+confess to you in good faith that I am satisfied by the way you explain what had at first shocked me regarding the concept of the individual nature.
 Arnauld gave as a reason the appeal to logic, that the predicate is present in the subject in every true affirmative proposition.
-The only remaining area of disagreement he acknowledges is over God's choosing among the infinitely many possible universes.
-But he concedes Leibniz's point that "that strictly has no bearing on the concept of the individual nature," and because of the time it would take to clarify the matter, he will remain silent about them.
+The only remaining area of disagreement he acknowledges is over God’s choosing among the infinitely many possible universes.
+But he concedes Leibniz’s point:

 [ Leibniz Lecture Notes | Philosophy 22 Home Page ]